PopsRoll/EVM-Token-Sniping-Bot/README.md

-# EVM-Token-Sniping-Bot  These are some the files I used to create a crude sniping bot for EVM's.
-I didn't spend very much time trying to explain the code here,
+# Simple Description
-but I wanted to share it just in case it gives somebody a little bit of insight for a project they may be trying to build.
+These are some the files I used to create a crude sniping bot for EVM's.
+I didn't spend very much time trying to explain the code here, but I wanted to share it just in case it gives somebody a little bit of insight for a project they may be trying to build.
 This was built in Node JS and the contracts were deployed using truffle. https://youtu.be/62f757RVEvU THis video is what I used to understand truffle and deploy it(EatTheBlocks is a good resource).
 The scripts that start with a B (Bonnie & Bo) are BSC scripts for sniping.
 Martha & Mathew are for Matic network.
 The Hqbsc and Hqmatic are used to configure